-During most of the 1890s, until the opening of the new century, the Liverpool Arms was hosted by the Packer family.
+During most of the 1890s, until the opening of the new century, the Liverpool Arms was hosted by Walter and Caroline Packer.

-Packer’s wife hosted the pub for another year after his death, before one of the Liverpool Arms’ most flamboyant and interesting hosts ventured to the bar in 1904.
+Packer’s widow, Caroline, hosted the business for another year after his death, before one of the Liverpool Arms’ most flamboyant and interesting licensees ventured to the bar in 1904.

-Benjamin Neville Mayman arrived in Sydney from London in the early 1890s, later purchasing the freehold of the Liverpool Arms from the Warby family.
+Benjamin Neville Mayman arrived in Sydney from London in the early 1890s, later becoming host of the Liverpool Arms from the Warby family.